lupyuen/lupyuen.github.io/src/display3.md

 The U-Boot Script __`video_on`__ is now saved into our SBC's Internal Flash Memory.

-We can power on our SBC and run the script anytime...
+Now we can switch on our SBC and run the script anytime...

 ```text
 # run video_on